countervolts/Google-Wifi-Router-Bypasser/README.md

 i have ONLY tested this on wifi so im not 100% sure if it will work on ethernet but if it does please tell me if it doesnt ill try to make a bypasser for ethernet (it should work for both)

-lastly this is a simple workaround currently.
+- lastly this is a simple workaround currently.
+- there is currently no known permanent fix or patch.
-!IMPORTANT!
-Yes, if you get paused again the wifi will not work, so re-run the program
+- Yes, if you get paused again the wifi will not work, so re-run the program